 With August turned to September, there’s not a lot happening on the calendar of Oilers’ GM Ken Holland, or with many of his peers for that matter in terms of player moves or signings.
 I’m not surprised to see speculative items circulating when a player of any note remains unsigned.
 Yamamoto is one of those – an RFA straggler without the ink done.

 Right now, with no deal agreed to between Holland and agent J.P.
 Barry, Yamamoto remains a loose end.
 He’s a detail on Holland’s to-do list that needs to be taken care of.
-That’s something that’ll get done — I’m guessing without the distraction of an offer sheet, GQ calling or hell freezing over.
+It’ll get done — I’m guessing without the distraction of an offer sheet, GQ calling or hell freezing over.

 Yamamoto, 22, doesn’t hold the cards, Holland does.
 That much has been duly documented.
 Yamamoto tallied 8-13-21 in 52 games last season, but he scored just one goal in his last 25 games.
 He’s coming out of his entry-level contract, one that held a $1.24 million AAV.
 He doesn’t have arbitration rights.